BRAT Diet Alternatives: Substitute Foods to Try

 When you have gastroenteritis, it is critical that you have a healthy diet.
 One such diet is the BRAT Diet which is an acronym for bananas, rice, apple sauce, and toast.

-However, some superior BRAT diet alternatives will supply you with the necessary nutrients to help with your recuperation.
+However, some superior BRAT diet alternatives will supply you with the necessary nutrients to help recuperate.

-You see, the BRAT diet is a bland diet that lacks the key elements essential for recovery from a digestive disease.
+The BRAT diet is bland and lacks the key elements essential for recovering from a digestive disease.

 As a result, you must adopt a more nutritious diet within 24 to 48 hours of finishing the BRAT diet.
 Following the BRAT diet for a lengthy period of time might be harmful to your health.

-What’s more, the BRAT diet has a low protein content and just a few vitamins and minerals, which can lead to nutritional deficits.
-That said, let’s look at these alternative diets and foods.
+Furthermore, the BRAT diet has a low protein content and few vitamins and minerals, which can lead to nutritional deficits.
+That said, let’s examine these alternative diets and foods.

 Why is The BRAT Diet No Longer Recommended?